wvwwvwwv/scalable-concurrent-containers/README.md

 ## HashMap

-[HashMap](#HashMap) is a scalable hash map that is targeted at highly concurrent write-heavy workloads.
+[HashMap](#HashMap) is a concurrent hash map that is targeted at highly concurrent write-heavy workloads.
 It uses [EBR](#EBR) for its hash table memory management in order to implement non-blocking resizing and fine-granular locking without static data sharding; *it is not a lock-free data structure, and each access to a single key is serialized by a bucket-level mutex*.
-[HashMap](#HashMap) is optimized for update-heavy workloads, such as the lock table in database management software.

 ### Examples